AFAgarap/pt-datasets/README.md

 ## Overview

-This repository is meant for easier and faster access to the following image classification datasets: MNIST, Fashion-MNIST, EMNIST-Balanced, CIFAR10, and SVHN.
+This repository is meant for easier and faster access to the following image classification datasets: MNIST, Fashion-MNIST, EMNIST-Balanced, CIFAR10, SVHN, and MalImg.
 Using this repository, one can load the aforementioned datasets in a ready-to-use fashion for PyTorch models.
 Additionally, this can be used to load the low-dimensional features of the aforementioned datasets, encoded using PCA, t-SNE, or UMAP.